Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 We'll also completely ignore the large DC blocking capacitors on both the input and output, which cut off frequencies below (typically) a few hertz.
 We'll be working at higher frequencies where their effects will be insignificant.

-To understand the basic method, begin by assuming that the input impedance is a pure resistance.
-(We'll consider the capacitance in a later step.)
+To understand the basic method, begin by assuming that the input impedance is a pure resistance from the input to ground.
+(There's also an effective input capacitance in parallel with that, which we'll consider in a later step.)
 Thus, if a resistor is put in series with the input, the result is a simple voltage divider:

 Here R1 is the series resistor, and R2 is the effective resistance of the input stage.
 Vi is the input to the divider from the output of the sound card.
 Vo is the output from the divider to the effective input of the sound card.